 This one comes first, simply because doing a loop on the City Circle tram (aka route 35) is one of the best ways of getting an orientation of the CBD.
 You can hop on one of the heritage W-Class trams at any of the designated stops around the circuit (they run in both directions every 30 minutes), and trundle around the city for absolutely nix.
 The recorded audio commentary gives you an introduction to Melbourne’s history and points out the major attractions along the way.
 While the loop takes about an hour to complete, you can hop on and off at your leisure — so it might take a good deal longer!

-Set over two sites, on either side of the Yarra River, the NGV (National Gallery of Victoria) has been at the centre of Melbourne’s cultural scene since 1861.
-Divided into the NGV International and the NGV Australia, the superbly curated gallery has some of the most noteworthy collections in the country.
+Set over two sites, on either side of the Yarra River, the National Gallery of Victoria (NGV) has been at the centre of Melbourne’s cultural scene since 1861.
+Divided into the NGV International and the NGV Australia (The Ian Potter Centre), the superbly curated gallery has some of the most noteworthy collections in the country.
 With everything from painting and sculpture, to architecture and fashion, the gallery also hosts major international touring exhibitions and events throughout the year.
 Make a plan to see specific artworks, or just wander around and enjoy the buildings themselves.
 There’s never a wrong turn, and the best thing is it’s all absolutely free.
 (Admission charges may apply for temporary and touring exhibitions.)

-Of course, Melbourne is famous for embracing a very different kind of art as well, and the city’s alleys, laneways and sides of buildings are the canvas for the work of some extremely talented street artists.
-The entire city is a huge open-air gallery for these vibrant works, but some of the best places to see them are Hosier Lane, AC/DC Lane, Centre Place, Duckboard Place and over in the back streets of funky Fitzroy.
-If you really want to get under the gritty skin of Melbourne’s street art scene, a walking tour with a working artist is a great way to go.
+Of course, Melbourne is famous for embracing a very different kind of art as well, and the city’s alleys, laneways and sides of buildings are the canvas for the work of many extremely talented street artists.
+Some of the best places to see their vibrant creations is in Hosier Lane, AC/DC Lane, Centre Place, Duckboard Place and Union Lane.
+If you really want to get under the gritty skin of Melbourne’s street art scene, a walking tour with a working artist is the way to do it.

 The grand old dame of Melbourne’s markets has occupied the same spot for over 140 years, and no visit to the city is done and dusted until you’ve experienced the assault upon your senses that is the Queen Victoria Market.
 Open daily from Tuesday through to Sunday, more than 600 stall owners ply their wares of fresh produce, deli foods, seafood, arts, crafts, fashion, homewares, sporting goods, and the list goes on.
 And on.
 Whatever you’re in the market for, you’ll find it at ‘the Vic’, and the buzzing atmosphere and host of characters you’ll encounter are the best bargains of all.